-Women of childbearing potential or women who are pregnant at the time of study entry are not excluded from participation.
-Pregnancy should be included in the corresponding section of the eCRF (i.e., Pregnancy CRF) when a pregnant woman enters the study or if a woman becomes pregnant during the study.
+Women who are pregnant (as stated by the subject) at the time of study entry are excluded from participation.
+However, pregnancy should be included in the corresponding eCRF if a woman becomes pregnant (as stated by the subject) during the study.
 Pregnancy is not reportable as an AE; however, complications may be reportable and will be decided on a case-by-case basis.